brunobaudry/moodle-local_deepler/README.md

 It uses the default Moodle JS library and is tested with Boost and Classic.
 So there could be incompatibilities with other themes.

-see [Coding, Debugging and Contributing](#coding-debugging-and-contributing) if you intend to help improving this plugin or just if your are an admin and want to do some test in a dedicated sandbox.
+see [Coding, Debugging and Contributing](#coding-debugging-and-contributing) should you intend to help improving this plugin or just should you be an admin and want to do some test in a dedicated sandbox.

 ### Webservices